fyne-io/developer.fyne.io/tour/layout/centerlayout.md

 ---

-`layout.CenterLayout` organises all items in it's container to be centered in the available space.
+`layout.CenterLayout` organises all items in its container to be centered in the available space.
 The objects will be drawn in the order the are passed to the container, with the last being drawn top-most.